Deakhadevi/capstoneproject/capstoneproject/README.md

 # capstoneproject
 Jobportal management Project
 This Project has created Ruby on Rails.
 Our front end is React js and back end is Ruby on Rails.
 Database Postgressql(AWS).
+But in Git hub we have mentioned as JobFrontend .
+Reason we are not able to upload the file due to some unknown reason.
 Creating React Project
 Create a folder jobportal .If you have already created no need to create again Suppose not created , create now